 The thyroid is the butterfly-shaped gland at the base of your neck.
 Its job is to regulate the body’s metabolism in the form of blood pressure, blood temperature, and heart rate.

 When your thyroid hormone production drops, your body processes slow down and change, affecting virtually every system in your body.
 Undiagnosed thyroid disease puts patients at risk for other ailments, such as cardiovascular diseases, osteoporosis, and infertility.

 The list of symptoms associated with hypothyroidism is surprisingly long.
 But symptoms vary from person-to-person, and there are some that you may not suspect.

-Overt hypothyroidism (characterized by the American Thyroid Association by an increased TSH and decreased T4 level) may negatively affect several cognitive functions.
+Overt hypothyroidism (characterized by an increased TSH and decreased T4 level) may negatively affect several cognitive functions.
 These may include but are not limited to attention and concentration, memory, perceptual function, language, psychomotor function, and executive function.
 This troubling symptom is mostly reversible with levothyroxine treatment.

-Mild hypothyroidism (characterized by the American Thyroid Association by an increased TSH only), on the other hand, is not associated with significant cognitive decline.
+Mild hypothyroidism (characterized by an increased TSH only), on the other hand, is not associated with significant cognitive decline.
 Patients with mild (or subclinical) hypothyroidism may experience "brain fog," which is a subtle decline in planning, memory, attention and concentration, or multitasking ability.

 Low thyroid hormone levels may contribute to depression and sadness.
 Thyroid hormones control our body's metabolism and energy production.
 Without proper levels, mental health symptoms such as depression, anxiety, mood swings, and brain fog may become more noticeable.